Ziris85/HomeBank-CSV-Converter/README.md

 | 8 | Deposit |
 | 9 | Fee |
 | 10 | Direct Debit |

 Use of this feature is generally _not recommended_, at least not on its own.
-It's recommended that the user either user this feature in conjunction with the **Automatic Assignment** feature (http://homebank.free.fr/help/use-auto_assign.html)[documented here], or use **Automatic Assignment** exclusively, as it allows fine-grained control over categorization of transactions during import, and will likely generate better results tailored to the user.
+It's recommended that the user either user this feature in conjunction with the **Automatic Assignment** feature [documented here](http://homebank.free.fr/help/use-auto_assign.html), or use **Automatic Assignment** exclusively, as it allows fine-grained control over categorization of transactions during import, and will likely generate better results tailored to the user.